coruscateor/act_rs/README.md

 - Solidify the API for 1.0.
 - Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. the actors interactor.
 - Improve code reuse
-- Remove the requirement that the actor-state should possess the interactor (and make a reference to it available).
-When using channels for interaction it makes sense that the send side should only be in the front-end of the actor.

 <br />